 The second domain addresses costs, business models, and logistics.
-This domain involves what the costs are in order to implement telehealth delivery (costs), how telehealth delivery is supported from a financial perspective in both the short- and long-term (business models), and how clinicians and organizations implement telehealth delivery models (logistics).
+This domain involves what resources are required to implement telehealth delivery (costs), how telehealth delivery is supported from a financial perspective in both the short- and long-term (business models), and how clinicians and organizations implement telehealth delivery models (logistics).